Skip to main content

 type: service

-The root fields apiVersion, kind, metadata, and spec are part of the envelope, defining the overall structure of all kinds of entity.
+The root fields apiVersion, kind, metadata, and spec are part of the envelope, defining the overall structure of all kinds of entities.
 Likewise, the name, namespace, labels, and annotations metadata fields are of special significance and have reserved purposes and distinct shapes.

 See below for details about these fields.